m1301405/ShinyHLA/README.md

 2. Call `docker pull xxxx/shinyhla` which will download the Docker image.
 3. You can use the image as followes: \
    `docker run -d -p 3838:3838 --name shinyhla shinyhla:latest`
+4. Open your web browser and navigate to `http://localhost:3838`.

-* For more detailed installation and operation instructions, please refer to [Welcome to ShinyHLA’s documentation](https://unknown.com), section 3.1.
+For more detailed installation and operation instructions, please refer to [Welcome to ShinyHLA’s documentation](https://unknown.com), section 3.

 ## Citation
 [Cheng-Chi Yang, xxx, xxx, and xxx.
 "ShinyHLA: An R/Shiny-Based Web Application for HLA Typing of NGS Data." journal (Date).](https://unknown.com)